Starting a childcare centre

 Every childcare location must register in the National Childcare Register (LRK).
 Before you can register, you must meet these requirements:

-• You must be registered with KVK.
+• You are registered with KVK.

-• Draw up a pedagogical policy plan.
+• You have a pedagogical policy plan.

 Taxes and administration